LawyerCat42069/BRC-420-69/README.md

 CRYPTOGRAPHY IS, ALWAYS HAS BEEN, AND ALWAYS WILL BE THE ANSWER.

 Disadvantages to this standard, especially currently, is that it's a lot of work to get all of the pieces of a collection together.
 I'm working on the tools for that.
 I would like to get to the point where anyone with the script can take an image library and properly formatted JSON + metadata table in a folder, aim a bash command at the folder, and get their collection hashes automatically.
-I believe the inscription of those hashes could be further automated but that is beyond my skill...I think.
+I believe the inscription of those hashes could be further automated but that is beyond my current knowledge/skill.
 I look forward to seeing what others have to say/think about these ideas.
+Additionally another disadvantage is that the complication of decryption means that individuals will need to rely on readers in wallets, websites, marketplaces, and other applications in order to make the ordinal enjoyable in the traditional way.

 Steps: